-Protein plays a crucial role in a bodybuilder's diet, as protein molecules are the building blocks for new muscle tissue.
-But eating the same high-protein foods such as chicken, canned tuna and eggs can get boring, and it's important to get variety in your diet.
+Protein plays a crucial role in a bodybuilder's diet, as its molecules (aka amino acids) are the building blocks for new muscle tissue.
+But eating the same high-protein, low-fat foods such as chicken, canned tuna and eggs can get boring, and it's important to get variety in your diet.

-It isn't as lean as turkey breast, which has just over 1 gram of fat for the same amount.
-But it has a higher protein-to-fat ratio than 85 percent lean ground beef or an oily fish such as mackerel, which have 16 grams of protein and 13 grams of fat, and 16 grams of protein and 12 grams of fat per 3 ounces, respectively.
+It isn't as lean as turkey breast, which has just over 1 gram of fat for the same amount, per the USDA.
+But it has a higher protein-to-fat ratio than 85-percent lean ground beef or an oily fish such as mackerel, which have 16 grams of protein and 13 grams of fat, and 16 grams of protein and 12 grams of fat per 3 ounces, respectively.

 Ham Health Concerns

 Relying too much on processed meats such as ham could be a recipe for disaster.
-According to Harvard Health Publications, processed meats such as ham are high in salt and nitrates, which could lead to problems with cholesterol and blood pressure and raise your risk of heart disease.
+According to Harvard Health Publishing, processed meats such as ham are high in salt and nitrates, which could lead to problems with cholesterol and blood pressure and raise your risk of heart disease.

 Meat in Moderation

-Although ham might not quite stack up to the quality of a grilled organic chicken breast or a free range egg, it is an acceptable option when no other protein sources are available.
-In his book "Built for Show," trainer Nate Green classes ham as a "category C" food, meaning it's not as good as an unprocessed fresh protein source, but it's much better than a fast-food burger.
+Although ham might not quite stack up to the quality of a grilled chicken breast or a free-range egg, it's an option when no other protein sources are available.
+In his book, Built for Show, personal trainer Nate Green says ham isn't as good as an unprocessed, fresh protein source, but it's much better than a fast-food burger.

 Quality Control and Diet Suggestions

 It also comes down to your goals and your diet.
 Whether you're looking to bulk up or trim down, ham can play a role in your diet.
 When cutting calories to burn fat, use ham as a protein source on salads, or if you're trying to eat more calories to build muscle, have it in a sandwich with some avocado and tomato or scramble it with some eggs for a protein-packed breakfast.

-- USDA: Household USDA Foods Fact Sheet: Ham, Water Added, Fully Cooked, Frozen
+- Household USDA Foods Fact Sheet: "Ham, Fully Cooked, Frozen"

-- USDA: Agricultural Research Service: Basic Report: 05219, Turkey, Breast, From Whole Bird, Non-Enhanced, Meat Only, Raw
+- USDA Nutrient Database: "Turkey, Breast, From Whole Bird, Non-Enhanced, Meat Only, Raw"

-- USDA: Agricultural Research Service: Basic Report: 23567, Beef, Ground, 85% Lean Meat / 15% Fat, Raw
+- USDA Nutrient Database: "Beef, Ground, 85% Lean Meat / 15% Fat, Raw"

-- Harvard Health Publications: Avoid These Foods for a Healthier Heart
+- Harvard Health Publishing: "Avoid These Foods for a Healthier Heart"